EmanuelePardini/LoansForEveryone/README.md

 LoansForEveryone is a smart contract written in Solidity to manage user loans on the ethereum blockchain

 ## Features:
--Ask for a Loan
+-Ask for a Loan.
--Grant a Loan with interests
+-Grant a Loan with interests.
--Loan management with penalty on late payments
+-Loan management with penalty on late payments.

 ### LoanManager.sol